pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 							- (gifs or videos shorter than 30 sec are allowed)
 	- ## Data Analysis
 		- ### Thematic Analysis
-			- Two authors coded 10% of the selected content and discussed results.
+			- Two authors coded 25 (one for each subreddit) of the selected content and discussed results.
 First author then coded the remaining content
 			- Mentions of games were counted (max 1 per post) and more posts were included from these game's subreddits (how many posts?
 How many games?)
 			- #### [[Codes]]
 				- So far, codes are organized by: